Adolescent & Adult Dog Training

 - Newly rescued adult or adolescent dog that needs basic obedience training or help settling into their new home

-All one to one lessons usually take place once a week and last for one hour.
 The number of lessons you need depends on what the training issues are; sometimes one lesson is enough and sometimes three or four are needed.
-For puppies four lessons easily covers all the basics and gives you what you need to know to raise a great family pet.

-The ‘Dominance’ myth, based on the inaccurate assumption that modern domestic dogs are ‘wolves in our living rooms’, leading to some trainers insisting that we must be the pack leader or Alpha, is not only outdated but has also been proved wrong, and plays no part in my training philosophy.
+The ‘Dominance’ myth, based on the inaccurate assumption that modern domestic dogs are ‘wolves in our living rooms’, leading to some trainers insisting that we must be the pack leader or Alpha, is not only outdated but has also been irrefutably proved wrong and in fact harmful, and plays no part in my training philosophy.